 Fibreglass and acrylic look almost identical, but they are a couple of differences to take into account when considering your shower wall options.
 Acrylic usually has a high-gloss finish and is more durable than fiberglass, which is more prone to scratching and fading.
 Fiberglass is the cheaper of the two options, but if care is taken to maintain it, can provide an attractive patina for several years.

 Cleaning a sheet shower wall is really easy, with few crevices for mold to infiltrate.
-However, it’s important to pay particular attention to corners and edges.
+However, it’s important to pay particular attention to corners and edges as mold can still flourish here.

 The main drawback with wall sheets is that they don’t age as well as more conventional wall tiles.
 They are prone to yellowing and scratching; they show their age more quickly.
 Holes and cracks can be patched up, but they’re unlikely to be invisible.